Agenda

 In this session, speakers will explore cutting-edge clinical trial strategies — such as basket trials, platform trials, and gene therapy platforms — that offer scalable, efficient approaches that may apply to multiple rare disease states.
 Presenters will share real-world examples and discuss the impact of these designs on accelerating research and regulatory pathways.

-• Lisa Forbes Satter, MD, Associate Professor of Pediatrics, Section of Immunology, Allergy, and Retrovirology, Baylor College of Medicine and Texas Children’s Hospital, a NORD® Rare Disease Center of Excellence
+• Lisa Forbes Satter, MD, Associate Professor of Pediatrics, Section of Immunology, Allergy, and Rheumatology, Baylor College of Medicine and Texas Children’s Hospital, a NORD Rare Disease Center of Excellence

-• Kiran Musunuru, MD, PhD, MPH, ML, Director of the Genetic and Epigenetic Origins of Disease Program, University of Pennsylvania, a NORD® Rare Disease Center of Excellence
+• Kiran Musunuru, MD, PhD, MPH, ML, MRA, Professor of Cardiovascular Medicine, Genetics, and Pediatrics, Perelman School of Medicine at the University of Pennsylvania, a NORD Rare Disease Center of Excellence

 • Kevin S. Thorneloe, PhD, Senior Medical Director, Pharming Healthcare